qcf-568/DocTamper/models/tsroie/Readme.md

 #### An example command to reproduce the results: <Br/>

 <code>
 python json2ic15.py
 CUDA_VISIBLE_DEVICES=0 python infer_sroie.py
 python tsroie_deteval.py
 </code>

+We use the IC15 metric following the work "Detecting Tampered Scene Text in the Wild".